dragonflypl/web-wiki/web-performance.md

 DOM and CSSOM is combined into Render Tree.
 Render Tree has only visible content.

+Layout step is responsible for setting width/height and position of the elements.
+Basically Box Model boxes are constructed.

 ##### CSS is render blocking!

 Partial CSSOM tree cannot be used to render the page.
 Browser blocks page rendering untill it receives and processes all CSS!